SEO & Visibility

 • H2: How much does a Shopify webshop cost?

-• Answer: A Shopify webshop costs between €29 and €299 per month, depending on your chosen subscription and required functionalities.
+• Answer: A Shopify webshop costs between €29 and €299 per month, depending on your chosen plan and required functionalities.

 • Current opening hours